mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/bastion-hosts/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

+# Bastion Hosts
-A **bastion host** is a server that provides a defensive barrier to protect access to a private network from an external network, such as the internet.

-Bastion hosts are important because, as a cluster administrator, you often want to deploy all of the nodes in a cluster on a private network for security reasons.
+A **bastion host** is a server that provides a defensive barrier to protect access to a private network from an external network, such as the Internet.
+Bastion hosts are important because, as a cluster administrator, you often want to deploy all nodes in a cluster on a private network for security reasons.
 Deploying the cluster nodes on a private network protects cluster resources from outside access because the nodes cannot be reached directly from any external network.
 To enable installation of cluster resources from an external network, you can configure a [bastion host][bastion_host].

+By default, Konvoy does the following:

+- bastion hosts that are set to 0 are assigned a public IP address next to the default private ip address which is valid only in the network of each cloud platform.
+- bastion host that are set to 1 or above do **NOT** assign a public IP address next to the default private ip address, which is valid only in the network of each cloud platform.

 With a bastion host, you can use a secure shell (SSH) session to connect to cluster nodes from outside of the private network.

-By default, we assign public IPs ???

-bastion host = 0 --> Assign a public IP address next to the default private ip address which is valid only in the network of each cloud platform bastion host > 0 --> DON'T assign a public IP address next to the default private ip address which is valid only in the network of each cloud platform

 The public IP is per cloud platform functionality used especially for for SSH access to reach the machines also if not using a bastion host.

+## Configure bastion hosts

 The steps for configuring a bastion host depend on whether your cluster is installed as an on-premises cluster or deployed on cloud providers.

-## Configure a bastion host for an on-premises cluster
+### Configure a bastion host for an on-premises cluster

 To use a bastion host for an on-premises deployment, you **must** use [SSH agent forwarding][ssh_agent].
 The requirement to use SSH agent forwarding enables the bastion host to authenticate with the cluster nodes using keys on the deployment machine without copying or storing any keys on the bastion host itself.